 Apneustic breathing is a type of abnormal breathing pattern.
 It involves long, gasping inhalations and insufficient, irregular exhalations.
+It often stems from a brain injury but there may be other causes.

 Treatment for apneustic breathing depends on the underlying cause, which is often some form of brain injury.